raul23/chatbots/README.rst

 - The chatbot can also act as a `"psychotherapist of the Rogerian school (in which the therapist often reflects back the patient's words to the patient)" <https://en.wikipedia.org/wiki/ELIZA>`_

-  I ported the Python implementation of Eliza by `Joe Strout, Jeff Epler, Jez Higgins
+  I ported the Python implementation of ELIZA by `Joe Strout, Jeff Epler, Jez Higgins
   <https://github.com/jeffshrager/elizagen.org/blob/master/Other_Elizas/20120311StroutEplerHigginsEliza.py>`_ (2005)

   `:information_source:`